DinoPy/go-backend-server/taskPropertiesTODO.md

     }
   }
   ```
-- [ ] Test task editing with new properties
+- [x] Test task editing with new properties ✅ COMPLETED
-- [ ] Verify tasks are returned with new properties
+- [x] Verify tasks are returned with new properties ✅ COMPLETED

 ### Task 9: Verify frontend compatibility
 - [ ] Check that all existing functionality still works